jberet/jsr352/README.md

             <artifactId>guava</artifactId>
         </dependency>

-A note on webapp or Java EE application packaging: Java EE API jars (batch-api, cdi-api, javax.inject, transaction-api) are already available in the appserver, and should not be included in WAR, JAR, or EAR files.
+A note on webapp or Jakarta EE application packaging: Jakarta EE API jars (batch-api, cdi-api, javax.inject, transaction-api) are already available in the appserver, and should not be included in WAR, JAR, or EAR files.
 Their maven dependency scope should be set to `provided`.
 In addition, if the application is deployed to JBoss EAP or WildFly, almost all of the above dependencies are already available as JBoss modules, and should not be duplicated in application package.